HU-TI-DEV/TI-S4/software/vision_en_AI/OpenCV.md

 cv2.destroyAllWindows()  # Close the window
 ```

-2) Upload a picture of you choice, but make sure it is clear it is from YOU (if you do not want to be in the picture make a picture of a piece of paper with your student #).
+2) Upload a picture of your choice, but make sure it is clear it is from YOU (if you do not want to be in the picture make a picture of a piece of paper with your student #).

 3) Implement a sobel filter in the y-direction on your picture.
 **Save the resulting image (you need to upload it to canvas), you can use a screenshot...**.